 There is a core restoration group with monthly participation and a public spring planting event.

 Volunteering opportunities will occur on weekends or outside normal business hours

 Core Group Training

-Join us for a 3 hour training session with Forest Park Forever.
-Those who receive training, will be part of a core group able to participate in monthly restoration activities under the guidance of FPF and with the leadership of Gary Schimmelpfenig.
+Core group members receive a 3-hour training session with Forest Park Forever.
+Those who receive training, will be able to participate in monthly restoration activities under the guidance of FPF and with the leadership of Gary Schimmelpfenig.

 Join us for annual April KWAG spring planting.
 Parents with their children often attend this volunteer opportunity.

 Registration will open a few weeks before the planting.